achantavy/achantavy.github.io/_posts/2020-06-03-a-deepwalk-with-cartography.md

 ![a sample graph](https://github.com/lyft/cartography/raw/master/docs/images/accountsandrds.png)

-This blog post goes over how I found a graph problem to apply deep learning techniques to, how I gave it the good ol' college try, and how I ended up with more questions than answers.
+This blog post goes over how I found a graph problem to apply deep learning techniques and how at the end I now have more questions than answers.
 I'll preface this by first saying that ⚠️I am **not** a data scientist⚠️ so this post with embarassingly bad results is just me trying to apply ML techniques to a domain that I'm familiar with.

 # Finding a problem for my solution
 (lol)